visig9/lolinote-spec/spec-2.0.md

 Every filesystem entries in the same directory should following the ASCII encoding's filename string ordering as their order.
 In ordering situation, all characters after the first non-ASCII character will be simple ignored.

 If two filename has the same ASCII string order, the ordering among them are undefined.

-Program can using more methods to generate or tweak the ordering.
-This protocol only defined the manual order assigned by a *Lolinote Repository* maintainer.

-Here is a example:

 ```
 lolinote-root-folder/